tamucc-comp-bio/how_to/howto_dvc.md

 ---

-# BE SURE YOUR COMPUTER IS PROPERLY SET UP AND HAS THE REQUIRED SOFTWARE
+# START HERE: BE SURE YOUR COMPUTER IS PROPERLY SET UP AND HAS THE REQUIRED SOFTWARE

 1. If you are unsure whether your Windows/MacOS/Linux computer is properly prepped, consult [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md)

 <details><summary>2.
-[Install DVC](https://dvc.org/doc/install) in a Conda Environment</summary>
+Install DVC in a Conda Environment</summary>
 <p>

-The installation instructions for DVC are here: [Install DVC](https://dvc.org/doc/install), but it is not comprehensive, so follow the instruction here.
-Windows computers, use "Install on Linux" in you Ubuntu terminal.
+The official installation instructions for DVC are not comprehensive, so follow the instruction here.

-1. Create a conda environment called 'dvc'
+1. Create a conda environment called 'dvc'.

   ```bash
   conda create --name dvc